kata198/indexedredis/README.rst

 	]

-In the above example, you provide "longData" as a string.

-For storage, that string is assumed to be utf-16, and will be compressed (left-to-right)

-For fetching, that string is first decompressed, and then encoded using utf-16.
+An IRFieldChain works similar to a regular IRField, the first parameter is the field name, it has an optional "defaultValue" parameter.

+The difference is that the second parameter, *chainedFields*, takes a list of other field types.

+When storing, the value is passed through each type in this list, left-to-right.

+When fetched, the value retrieved is passed backwards through these chainedFields, right-to-left.

+The output of the leftmost (first) element is what defines the type of data that will be found on the object when accessed.

+So in the above example, "myObj.longData" would be a utf-16 string.
+When going to the database, that utf-16 string will be decoded and then compressed for storage.
+When fetched, it will be decompressed and then converted back into utf-16.

 You can specify a defaultValue on an IRFieldChain by providing "defaultValue=X" as an argument to the constructor.
 If you provide "defaultValue" on any of the fields in the chain list, however, it will be ignored.